kalaitzi-gif/DSCI510FinalProject/README.md

 Russia --RUS

-Next, we create and save a separate, filtered dataframe containing only the risk factors/columns of interest and the aforementioned countries, thereby properly narrowing down our analysis scope for the next stage.
+Next, we create and save a separate, filtered dataframe containing only the risk factors/columns of interest and the aforementioned countries, thereby properly narrowing the scope of our analysis for the next stage.
 This stage will analyze these data to reflect the risk of ongoing mass killing in the Caucasus countries.

 3.)
 STEP C: Loads, cleans, filters, and saves processed WB API data in raw JSON format to reflect desired indicator names and indicator codes.

 In this step, we load the "RAW_WB_Caucasus_2025.json" file, which was obtained from our "get_data.py" file.
-We clean this file by defining the five official Caucasus countries via their ISO3 country codes (ISO3166), listed below ("country -- ISO3 code"):
+We clean this file by first defining the five official Caucasus countries via their ISO3 country codes (ISO3166), listed below ("country -- ISO3 code"):

 Armenia -- ARM
 Azerbaijan -- AZE